An extension of Thomassen's result on choosability: Introduction

-For a plane graph $G$ and a cycle $C$ in it.
-We use $\Int(C)$ (resp. $\Ext(C)$) to denote the subgraph induced by the vertices on or inside (resp. outside) of $C$.
-The cycle $C$ is a {\bf separating} cycle if both the inside and the outside of $C$ have at least one vertex.
-For a function $f$, we use $R_{f}$ to denote the range of the function $f$.
+Assume that $G$ is a plane graph and $C$ is a cycle in it.
+We will use $\Int(C)$ (resp. $\Ext(C)$) to denote the subgraph induced by $V(C)$ and the vertices inside (resp. outside) of $C$.
+The cycle $C$ is a {\bf separating} cycle of $G$ if both the interior and the exterior of $C$ have at least one vertex.